turbinenreiter/MicroPythonSmallSats/text/Background.md

 Abstraction allows the use of complicated operations while many of the details are ignored.
 For example, a complex algorithm can be implemented once and then reused in different parts of the code by simply being called with the right arguments.
 The person who uses the algorithm does not necessarily have to know, or remember, its inner workings.

 * __Expressiveness__
 Expressiveness means the existence of powerful operators that allow for convenient specification of computations.
 This allows for short programs to have a lot of meaning.
 The reduced code length benefits maintainability, however expressiveness is related to implicity and explicity.
 Implicity can shorten a programs source code, but be less readable than the explicit counterpart.
-This target conflict is further detailed in Section \\ref{sec:LOC} that describes the software metric used to measure code length.
+This target conflict is further detailed in Section \\ref{sec:metrics} that describes the software metric used to measure code length as well as complexity.

 ### Reliability